johnpeart/johnpeart.github.io/src/posts/blogpost/2023-05-01-eurovision-first-listens.md

   commentary: |
     Victor’s got a voice that reminds me of *James Arthur*.
 It’s a rich tone but he’s evidently got a limited range; so all the musical interest in this fairly swift track comes from the instrumentation.

-    It's got all the bells and whistles; piano breakdowns, chippy acoustic guitar, clapping, a choir.
+    It’s got all the bells and whistles; piano breakdowns, chippy acoustic guitar, clapping, a choir.
 This is the kitchen sink of male pop ballads.

     It’s pleasant, and interesting, but not stunning.